matpl2/DEND_CAPSTONE/README.md

 flights example.csv

 This dataset includes data about flights.
-A lot of details is provided for each domestic flight in the USA.
+A lot of details is provided for each domestic flights in the USA.

 ## Project scope